jakesgordon/rack-rabbit/README.md

 ## Client Binary

-Posting a message to a RackRabbit hosted server can be done using the `rr` binary:
+Communicating with a RackRabbit hosted server can be done using the `rr` binary:

     Make a request to a RackRabbit service.